stark1tty/awesome-PhD/README.md

 - [THE ELEMENTS OF STYLE](https://faculty.washington.edu/heagerty/Courses/b572/public/StrunkWhite.pdf): This book is intended for use in English courses in which the practice of composition is combined with the study of literature.
 It aims to give in brief space the principal requirements of plain English style.
 - [WRITE NO MATTER WHAT](https://www.amazon.co.uk/Write-Matter-What-Academics-Publishing/dp/022646170X/ref=sr_1_1?adgrpid=51898218943&hvadid=606062346428&hvdev=c&hvlocphy=9045311&hvnetw=g&hvqmt=e&hvrand=5510586911185471731&hvtargid=kwd-300809487294&hydadcr=12122_2380614&keywords=write+no+matter+what&qid=1693255077&sr=8-1): Jensen begins by busting the myth that universities are supportive writing environments.
 She points out that academia, an arena dedicated to scholarship, offers pressures that actually prevent scholarly writing.
 She shows how to acknowledge these less-than-ideal conditions, and how to keep these circumstances from draining writing time and energy.
 Jensen introduces tools and techniques that encourage frequent, low-stress writing.
 She points out common ways writers stall and offers workarounds that maintain productivity.
 Her focus is not on content, but on how to overcome whatever stands in the way of academic writing.
 - [WRITING YOUR JOURNAL ARTICLE IN 12 WEEKS](https://wendybelcher.com/writing-advice/writing-your-journal-article-in-twelve/): This book takes this overwhelming task and breaks it into small, manageable steps.
 For the past decade, this guide has been the go-to source for those creating articles for peer-reviewed journals.
 It has enabled thousands to overcome their anxieties and produce the publications that are essential to succeeding in their fields.

-#### Editing Tools
-- [ACADEMIZER](https://x.writefull.com/academizer): Writefull's Academizer makes your informal sentence appropriate for an academic text.
-- [ANGRY REVIEWER](https://www.angryreviewer.com/): Free academic style corrector for modern scientific writing.
-- [CHAT WITH OPEN LARGE LANGUAGE MODELS](https://chat.lmsys.org/): Web interface to chat with various large language models to help you write.
-- [GRAMMARLY](https://app.grammarly.com/): Well known grammar checker tool, featuring a paraphraser and plagarism checker.
-- [LIST OF ACRONYMS MAKER](https://listofacronyms.com/): Don't waste time collating a list or table of abbreviations manually.
-This tool does it for you.
-- [QUILLBOT](https://quillbot.com/): Paraphrase like the awesome boss you are using QuillBot.
-- [UNDETECTABLE](https://undetectable.ai/): Parapraser tailored for high level language.

 #### Formatting
 - [THE EXECUTABLE BOOKS PROJECT](https://executablebooks.org/en/latest/): The Executable Books Project is an international collaboration to build open-source tools that facilitate publishing computational narratives using the Jupyter ecosystem.